 Software Developer Job Description

-As we’ve discussed, developers usually perform a specific function, such as front-end development or back-end development, within the larger IT system and may specialize in a certain development framework to complete that function.
+Developers usually perform a specific function within the larger IT system and may specialize in a certain development framework to complete that function.
 These specialties are reflected in job posts, with companies posting ads for roles like “Back-End Java Developer” or “Front-End React Developer.”

 These are some of the skills, qualifications, and responsibilities that may be found within a software developer job description.